abhinav4848/Obsidian-Medicine/typhoid.md

 h/o [[travel infections|travel]] to South America/India.

 ## Clinical Features
-- Has rose spots- Sparse macular rash on abdomen.
+- Has rose spots- Sparse macular rash on abdomen. #named #rash
 - Abdo pain, distension.
 - Relative bradycardia.
 - Constipation is a big clue to typhoid fever.
-	- Constipation: although Salmonella is a recognized cause of diarrhea, constipation is more common in typhoid
+	- **Constipation**: although Salmonella is a recognized cause of diarrhoea, constipation is more common in typhoid
+	- **Fever**: stepwise pattern.
 - Headache, fever, arthralgia.
 	- Severe headache, patient assumes a crouching position
 ## Complications
+Osteomyelitis:
-Osteomyelitis (especially in [[sickle cell]] disease where Salmonella is one of the most common pathogens)
+	especially in [[sickle cell]] disease where Salmonella is one of the most common pathogens.